-1. The name of the function that computes the time derivative (simple_ode).
+@(t,y) simple_ode(t,y) specifies the name of the function that computes the time derivative (simple_ode).
 It must be preceded by an @ to tell MATLAB that this variable is a function.
 You must always write this function yourself, and it must always have the form